 As insurance carriers transition away from from their currently very low competitive insurance rates, and begin setting their coverage and rates based on their clients’ security profiles, any manager or executive with responsibility for information-based systems must have – or be part of – a cyber risk management program that addresses the full spectrum of cyber liability risk.

-Thus, RBCS and VBR Consulting (VBR stands for Value Based Risk) have teamed up to provide an independent opinion, along with tools, so that your organization can achieve a greater understanding of the cyber risks and the potential insurance solutions, and thus have better-informed internal conversations as well as with your brokers and insurers.
+Thus, RBCS and VBR Consulting (VBR stands for Value Based Risk) have teamed up to provide an independent opinion, along with tools, so that your organization can achieve a greater understanding of the cyber risks and the potential insurance solutions, and thus have better-informed internal conversations as well with your brokers and insurers.
 VRB Consulting’s cyber/IT solutions insurance specialist, Grace Crickette, ARM, CGEIT, CCEP-I, CCSA, SHRM-SCP, and SPHR, has been named as one of Business Insurance’s Women to Watch, one of the “100 Most Influential People in Finance”, and the 2012 Information Security Executive (ISE) of the Decade.
 Grace is an alum of the University of Redlands and Harvard Business School.

 The Value Based Risk insurance coverage evaluation methodology supports risk managers, CSOs, CISOs, their insurance brokers through a service model includes improved submission, underwriting review, loss analysis modeling, security assessment offerings, claims resolution, and create superior service for brokers’ clients.